xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide_part_1.md

 So far attacker **won** this battle, we were not able to protect Backed API service.
 Positive validation is not enough in case of redirect.
 We need to take it one step further.
 I will show you how to do it in part 2 😃

+## Code

+You can try yourself with code that is ready to run on your machine: https://github.com/xvnpw/ssrf-in-go

 If you have any comments or feedback, you are welcome to write to me on [Twitter](https://twitter.com/xvnpw).